Archived Blog Entry

-Is Jesus the way?
+Is Jesus the Way?

 One of the most poignant biblical passages about salvation comes from John’s gospel.
 John quotes Jesus saying these words, “I am the way, the truth and the life.
 No one comes to the Father except through me” (14:6).

+Christians have interpreted these words to mean various things.
+I believe, however, they provide a helpful basis for affirming Jesus as the way of salvation.
 Explaining in detail what I mean when I affirm that Jesus is the way goes beyond the scope of a blog.
 It would take at least one book!

-- Many Christians rightfully distinguish between Jesus being the way and Christianity being the way.
+Many Christians rightfully distinguish between Jesus being the way and Christianity being the way.
 The most important theologian of the 20th century, Karl Barth, rightfully distinguished between placing our trust in religion and placing trust in Jesus.

-- The Bible frequently talks about salvation for those who do not know the name of Jesus.
+It may surprise some, but the Bible frequently talks about salvation for those who do not know the name of Jesus.
 For instance, Paul writes:

 “When Gentiles, who do not possess the law, do instinctively what the law requires, these, though not having the law, are a law to themselves.
 They show that what the law requires is written on their hearts, to which their own conscience also bears witness; and their conflicting thoughts will accuse or perhaps excuse them on the day when, according to my gospel, God, through Jesus Christ, will judge the secret thoughts of all” (Rm.
 2:14-16).